MicrosoftDocs/azure-docs/articles/digital-twins-v2/tutorial-connect.md

 ![An excerpt from the full building scenario graphic, highlighting the elements before Azure Digital Twins: the device, IoT Hub, and first Azure function](media/tutorial-connect/building-scenario-2.png)

 Here are the actions you will complete to set up this device connection:
-1. Deploy the pre-written Azure Functions app that will update Azure Digital Twins with incoming data
+1. Deploy the pre-written Azure function that will update Azure Digital Twins with incoming data
 2. Ensure the function app can access Azure Digital Twins by assigning it an Azure Active Directory (AAD) identity
 3. Create an IoT hub that will manage the simulated device
 4. Connect the IoT hub to the Azure Functions app by setting up an event subscription